mozilla/platform-status/features/xslt30.md

 ie_ref:
 ---

 Extensible Stylesheet Language Transformations (XSLT) is an XML-based language used, in conjunction with specialized processing software, for the transformation of XML documents.
-XSLT 3.0 has been a W3C recommendation since 8 June 2017.